sig-gis/rlcms/ProjectWorkflow.md

 __A Note for Continued Research & Development__

-All spectral bands and time series features are controlled by the user in the [`src/utils/model_inputs.py`](src/utils/model_inputs.py) file.
+All spectral bands and time series features are controlled by the user in the [`rlcms/model_inputs.py`](rlcms/model_inputs.py) file.

 ![model_inputs](docs/imgs/model_inputs.PNG)

-The settings in this file currently reflect those model covariates detailed in the methodology report, but we fully expect for WWF to begin experimenting with feature engineering for model performance improvements.
+The settings in this file currently reflect those model covariates detailed in the WWF KAZA Land Cover Monitoring System methodology report, but we fully expect users to begin experimenting with feature engineering for model performance improvements.
 Computing harmonic trend coefficients on user-controlled spectral bands and indices is also now supported.
 Set `addHarmonics` to True to use them.
 In `harmonicsOptions`, the user specifies which band/spectral index and Day of Year range to compute the harmonic trend coefficients from.

 Currently `addJRCWater` and `addTasselCap` are set to `False`.
 These covariates were previously not coded into the toolset.
 It is highly likely that they will be informative model covariates for a variety of land cover classes.
 For more information on the science behind these covariates, see: